 The pattern suggests the West was driving the bull market from the early 2000s until 2012.
 Reliable trade data from the UK starts in 2005 and shows, together with data from the Swiss, a correlation between Western hoarding and the price of gold (see chart below).
 In 2005, Switzerland started to accumulate gold, joined by the UK in 2006 when the price was going up.
 All in line with the pattern, except for 2005, when the UK was a net exporter.
 According to my analysis, the West was causing the price to rise from the early 2000s until 2012.

-In the graph above, Hong Kong looks to be the largest buyers, though this off-take was mainly re-exported to China.
-At the time, Hong Kong was still the main conduit for gold entering China mainland.
+In the graph above, Hong Kong looks to be the largest buyer, though this off-take was mainly re-exported to China.
+At the time, Hong Kong was still the main conduit for gold entering mainland China.
 Examining Hong Kong’s trade statistics shows another reflection of the pattern.

-The match between the UK’s total net export, and withdrawals from the SGE, summarizes the flood movement: the gold had traveled from the UK, through Switzerland and Hong Kong, eventually to arrive in the mainland.
+The match between the UK’s total net export and withdrawals from the SGE summarises the flood movement: the gold had traveled from the UK, through Switzerland and Hong Kong, eventually to arrive in the mainland.

 It shows that in the West, there are runs on gold when the price is rising, while in the East lines are forming when the price is falling.
-Realizing gold trades as a currency, and the cultural differences on both sides of the planet is essential for understanding the gold market.
+Realising gold trades as a currency and the cultural differences on both sides of the planet is essential for understanding the gold market.